splunk/splunk-app-examples/custom_endpoints/README.md

 ## See also

-* [Extend the Splunk platform REST API with custom endpoints](https://dev.splunk.com/enterprise/docs/devtools/customrestendpoints) in the Splunk *Developer Guide*.
+* [Extend the Splunk platform REST API with custom endpoints](https://dev.splunk.com/enterprise/docs/devtools/customrestendpoints) in the Splunk *Developer Guide*